hashicorp/packer-plugin-proxmox/.web-docs/components/builder/iso/README.md

 <!-- Code generated from the comments of the Config struct in builder/proxmox/iso/config.go; DO NOT EDIT MANUALLY -->

+- `iso_file` (string) - DEPRECATED.
+Define Boot ISO config with the `boot_iso` block instead.
+  Path to the ISO file to boot from, expressed as a proxmox datastore path, for example `local:iso/Fedora-Server-dvd-x86_64-29-1.2.iso`.
+  Either `iso_file` OR `iso_url` must be specifed.

+- `iso_storage_pool` (string) - DEPRECATED.
+Define Boot ISO config with the `boot_iso` block instead.
+  Proxmox storage pool onto which to upload the ISO file.

+- `iso_download_pve` (bool) - DEPRECATED.
+Define Boot ISO config with the `boot_iso` block instead.
+  Download the ISO directly from the PVE node rather than through Packer.

+  Defaults to `false`

+- `unmount_iso` (bool) - DEPRECATED.
+Define Boot ISO config with the `boot_iso` block instead.
+  If true, remove the mounted ISO from the template after finishing.
+Defaults to `false`.

 <!-- End of code generated from the comments of the Config struct in builder/proxmox/iso/config.go; -->